 - Financial literacy and navigating access to services

-- For samples of New Americans Research Projects, click here
+- For samples of past New Americans Research Projects, click here

-Interested in applying to become a host site?
-Here's what to expect for the 2020 New Americans Fellowship.
+Interested in applying to become a mentoring site?
+Here's what to expect for the 2021 New Americans Fellowship.

 2. New Americans Research Project

-- Fellows are tasked with a New Americans Research Project and a final presentation requirement that provides policy recommendations to improve the lives of immigrants.
+- Fellows are tasked with a New Americans Research Project and a final presentation requirement that provides policy recommendations to improve immigrant integration.
 Fellows will present at the County of Dreamers event, scheduled at the end of the NAF.
 Exact date TBD.
-Host sites may suggest research topics to their fellow.

-- OIR will provide host site support and promote the success of the NAF through an OIR liaison.
-We encourage host sites to contact us if any issues come up during the placement
+- OIR will provide support and promote the success of the NAF through an OIR liaison.